2ndteela/d5-startup/README.md

 > - Allows a player to attack with a different stat than strength
 > - Gives a +1 to the stat the player attacks with
 > - Can heal for up to 2 harm
-> - Can stablize a downed person
+> - Can stabilize a downed person
 >
 > **Uncommon Items**
 > - Grants +5 speed, or +1 to any other stat